Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/thanatotic-titan.md

 abilities_mid:
   - name: "Impossible Stature"
     desc: " ([[aura]], [[divine]], [[illusion]], [[mental]]);  100 feet.
 Titans warp perception and distance around them to seem even larger and more imposing.
-A creature that enters or begins its turn within the emanation must succeed at a DC 45 Will save or its movement toward the titan is movement over [[terrain|difficult terrain]] ([[terrain|greater difficult terrain]] on a critical failure) for 1 round."
+A creature that enters or begins its turn within the emanation must succeed at a DC 45 Will save or its movement toward the titan is movement over [[rules/core-rulebook/chapter-9-playing-the-game.md#Terrain|difficult terrain]] ([[rules/core-rulebook/chapter-9-playing-the-game.md#Terrain|greater difficult terrain]] on a critical failure) for 1 round."
   - name: "Attack of Opportunity"
-    desc: "⬲  The titan can use their [[Attack of Opportunity]] when a creature within their reach uses a concentrate action, in additional to its normal trigger.
+    desc: "⬲  The titan can use their [[Attack-of-Opportunity|Attack of Opportunity]] when a creature within their reach uses a concentrate action, in additional to its normal trigger.
 They disrupt actions on any hit, not just a critical hit— including triggering concentrate actions."
 abilities_top:
   - name: Items
     desc: "+2 greater resilient full plate, +3 greater striking halberd;"